 Integration tools are often scripting platforms at heart and Azure Data Factory is no exception.
-The UI is a wrapper around a JSON-based instruction format that is interpreted by an engine.
+The UI is a wrapper around a JSON-based instruction format that is interpreted by a run-time engine.
 The tooling is immature in places and there are functional gaps that force you to dive in and edit the JSON directly.
-This is encouraged by the large number of examples that illustrate features with JSON rather than explaining how to achieve something through the UI.
+That said, it does provide an abstraction that saves you from having to write code to connect, copy and transform data.

+This kind of "low-code" approach makes it very difficult to test, debug and maintain data pipelines.
 Support for variables, expressions and flow statements make it easy to conceal processing logic within the configuration.
-What you’re really doing is building a set of JSON scripts that are interpreted by a run-time engine.
-It’s not as expressive as code and you can lose days of your life hunting down tiny errors that prevent a job from running.
+There are limited facilities for debugging pipelines, the exception reporting is patchy and the monitoring something of a black box.
+You can lose days of your life hunting down tiny errors that prevent a job from running.

-Where these platforms add value is in eliminating the need to write loads of connectivity boiler plate code.
-They don’t eliminate the complexity involved in data integration.
-The transformation logic must be written and maintained somewhere.
-In this case it will sit in hard-to-read JSON files.
+The main promise of "low-code" integration platforms is enabling greater productivity.
+However, they don’t do anything to address the complexity involved in data integration.
+This transformation logic must be written and maintained somewhere.
+In the case of Azure Data Factory, it sits in hard-to-read and impossible-to-maintain JSON files.

 The black hole of integration logic

 Over time, this complexity can build up and create a black hole in your enterprise from which no business logic can ever escape.
-It’s difficult to enforce any meaningful naming conventions on the numerous connections, tasks and settings that are created for each pipeline.
-The platform ends up as a repository for undocumented logic that is hidden away in all sorts of nooks and crannies.
+It’s difficult to enforce any meaningful conventions on the numerous connections, tasks and settings that are created for each pipeline.
+The platform ends up as a repository for undocumented logic that can be hidden away in all sorts of nooks and crannies.

 Given the learning curve associated with these platforms they are often operated by relatively isolated integration teams.
-Ideally, transformation logic should sit with development teams who understand the domain and can provide greater redundancy.
-It should also be subject to some rigor in terms of a software development lifecycle.
+Ideally, transformation logic should sit with development teams who understand the domain and can provide some redundancy.
+It should also be subject to the same application development lifecycle as any other code.

-Azure Data Factory is more mature than most in this regard, providing integration with source code control, convenient development isolation and support for a meaningful disaster recovery strategy.
+Azure Data Factory is more mature than some in this regard, as it does at least provide an integration with source code control.
+This allows versioning of pipelines, development isolation and backup of pipelines.
 Working with platforms such as Informatica Cloud and Dell Boomi can be a bit of a white-knuckle ride in this respect - get careless with a delete button and it’s gone forever.

-This kind of abstraction can be unsettling, particularly if you prefer to know what code is really being executed.
-As with all doodle-ware systems, you are limited to the transformations provided by the templated components on a point-and-click UI.
-Any more complex transformation inevitably involves entering scripts into hard-to-find configuration windows.
+As with all doodleware implementations, you are also limited to the transformations provided by the templated components on a point-and-click UI.
+Any more complex transformation inevitably involves entering scripts into scattered configuration windows.